GiovanniFerrara/my-cv/content/personal-info/index.md

 ---
 name: GIOVANNI FERRARA
-subheader: I'm the Software Engineer to whom you would leave the keys of your flat
+subheader: The Software Engineer to whom you would leave the keys of your flat

 birthdate: 1989-03-17
 phone: +48 796 798 591